confluentinc/ksql/docs/developer-guide/ksqldb-reference/select-pull-query.md

 -   Pull queries do not support `JOIN`, `PARTITION BY`, `GROUP BY` and `WINDOW` clauses (but can query materialized tables that contain those clauses).
 -   `LIMIT` clause supports non-negative integers.

+!!! important
+    ksqlDB may experience a deadlock if you run multiple pull queries concurrently.

+    If you experience hanging pull queries, the following mitigations may help.

+    - Rewrite your persistent queries or add a new persistent query to enable efficient pull queries, ideally key lookups, but at least short-range scans, or decrease state store size.
+    - Rewrite your table scans as individual key lookups.
+    - Continue issuing table scans, but issue fewer of them at once.
+    - Adjust your pull query load to avoid sharp spikes in the pull query request rate all at once.
+    - Implement timeouts from your client so that if pull queries take too long to run, your client terminates the connection to free up resources and unblock other queries.

 ## `WHERE` Clause Guidelines

 By default, only key lookups are enabled.
 They have the following requirements: